If you are looking for a quick tutorial on how to wear saree or simply different saree styles, then you have landed on the right page.

 - The remaining fabric can then come from the back to the front.
 Any extra length can be used to form another pleat.

 The saree must not be too low at the back and should ideally be tied at or below the navel.
+In addition to this you can also try out these latest designer dupattas.

 The Maharashtrian Style Saree